 Six useful tips and tricks – How to make better chapati

-This chapati recipe has only four ingredients, but it can be tricky to perfect it if you are not familiar with the cooking process.
-Here is a list of tricks and tips which I learn throughout my journey experimenting with different chapati recipes.
+This chapati recipe has only four ingredients, but it can be tricky to perfect it if you are unfamiliar with the cooking process.
+Here is a list of tricks and tips I learned while experimenting with different chapati recipes.

 1. Do you need to use oil and salt to make chapati?

-It is not necessary to include oil in the recipe if you intend to eat it immediately.
-However, if you eat it the next day or plan to freeze some of them, it is better to add some oil.
-Chapathi that is made with some oil can be frozen up to three months and is still soft.
+Including oil in the recipe is unnecessary if you intend to eat it immediately.
+However, if you eat it the next day or plan to freeze some of them, it is better to add a little oil.
+Chapathi, made with some oil, can be frozen for up to three months and is still soft.